slsa-framework/slsa/docs/attestation-model.md

     raw signing.
 For example, an attestation might state exactly how an artifact was produced, including the build command that was run and all of its dependencies.

-## Intended Use Case

-The primary intended use case is to feed into automated policy engines, such as [in-toto] and [Binary Authorization].

-Other use cases are "nice-to-haves", including ad-hoc analysis.

 ## Model and Terminology